Robert-H-Leonard/experimental/reactivechat/README.md

 The goal of this project is to create a funtioning chat room using websockets and the STOMP subprotocol.
+Once the chat room is complete the next goal is to change the paradigm to a reactive/event driven paradigm using Spring Web Flux and Redis.